Kayaking in California is one of the most exciting ways to admire the scenic waters of the Golden State, absorbing the landscape and wildlife.

 Kayak rentals and guided tours or lessons are available in Monterey Bay, in addition to a wide array of water-based activities.
 Sailing, surfing, and stand-up paddleboarding are just some of the options in case you’re interested in doing a combination of activities.

 Venture through the picturesque harbor, viewing the famous Cannery Row section of Monterey; this is a great spot to take photos.
 Whether you’re interested in a quick paddle to see the sights, or a longer venture that will test your endurance and stretches towards Lover’s Point, while giving you the opportunity to view more wildlife, Monterey Bay has you covered.

 Known for its rich, well-preserved and protected marine region, the Channel Islands archipelago is a fantastic choice for kayakers.
 Located on the southeastern coast of Catalina Island, Lover’s Cove is ideal for paddling in the pristine waters, along the rugged shoreline.

 View abundant marine life as you glide through the clear, calm waters.
 Keep an eye out for California’s state fish, the vibrant orange Garibaldi, as well as starfish, seabass, sea urchins, spiny lobsters, and more; there are dozens of species that like to hide in the lush kelp forest and undersea gardens.

 Admire the rocky coves, cliffs, and sea birds soaring above.
 The western gull, eagles, and snowy plovers are known to frequent the area.
-For a longer venture, take the two-hour round trip paddle out to Frog Rock, where you can jump out and enjoy a swim before paddling back under the California sunshine.
+For a longer venture during your day in Catalina Island, take the two-hour round trip paddle out to Frog Rock, where you can jump out and enjoy a swim before paddling back under the California sunshine.

 Half Moon Bay, San Francisco